Satellite Near Earth

 Worth noting, Musk owns 42% of SpaceX and controls almost 79% of its voting power.

-However, other than an offhand comment in June 2022 about Starlink's IPO still being 3–4 years away, Musk has not said anything about a potential public offering.
+Despite the company's rapid growth and profitability, Musk — other than an offhand comment in June 2022 about Starlink's IPO still being 3–4 years away — has not provided any updates about a potential public offering.

 When it does go public, you'll need a brokerage account to buy shares.